Fundamentals of Ethernet

 3. Point to Point

-Two Versions Of Ethernet
+Different Versions of Ethernet

 1. DIX Version

-DIX Ethernet or Ethernet 2 is widely using now.
-This version does not split Data Link layer into two.
-Ethernet 2 has frame value more than 1500.
+DIX Ethernet or Ethernet 2 is popular.
+This version does not split the Data Link layer into two.
+Ethernet 2 has a frame value of more than 1500.
 This standard is designed by the combined work of three companies.
-Those companies are DEC, Intel, and Xerox.
-This standard is named as DIX by taking the first letter from the names of these three companies.

 2. IEEE Version